nalijety/nalijety.github.io/README.md

 ## Overview and Requirements

-In this project, you will expand front-end web development skills by developing a Professional Profile Website and deploying it on `github.io` cloud service.
-This project has general, non-technical, and technical requirements with grade distributions as follows.
+In this project, I'm honing my front-end web development skills by crafting a Professional Profile Website.
+Leveraging the github.io cloud service, I'm not only showcasing my expertise but also gaining practical experience in deployment.
+The project entails meeting both general and technical requisites, from setting up github.io to implementing Bootstrap for a polished portfolio display.
+JavaScript functionalities are seamlessly integrated to enhance user interaction.
+At the heart of the website lies the index.html page, meticulously designed with seven tabs catering to various facets of my professional journey.
+These tabs cover essential sections such as about me, experience, education, skills, interests, certifications, and miscellaneous details, providing visitors with a comprehensive overview of my profile.

 ### General requirements (30 pts):